Green Line (Calgary): Funding and alignment changes

 In 2015, the Government of Canada announced that it would invest a historic $1.53 billion in the Green Line, the single largest federal investment for an infrastructure project in Alberta.
-In early 2019, Alberta’s NDP provincial government committed $1.53 billion in funding paid for by the provincial carbon tax.
+In early 2019, Alberta's NDP provincial government committed $1.53 billion in funding paid for by the provincial carbon tax.
 Over time, the City of Calgary set aside funding for the Green Line and has designated a $1.53 billion investment in the project.
 The Green Line is funded by three roughly equal contributions from all three orders of government.

-In late 2019, after the 2019 Alberta General Election, the newly elected United Conservative provincial government cut the Green Line’s budget by 86% and passed legislation allowing their government to terminate their contribution “without cause” and with only 90 days notice.
-This move complicated the city’s ability to move forward with the project, hindered the city’s access to the federal government’s investment and raised uncertainty among potential procurement bidders.
+In late 2019, after the 2019 Alberta General Election, the newly elected United Conservative provincial government cut the Green Line's budget by 86 percent and passed legislation allowing their government to terminate their contribution "without cause" and with only 90 days notice.
+This move complicated the city's ability to move forward with the project, hindered the city's access to the federal government's investment and raised uncertainty among potential procurement bidders.

-On May 12, 2020, the city announced changes to the alignment of the line to keep the project within budget.
-The revised alignment replaced the deep-earth tunnel under the Bow River with an elevated guideway over the east end of Prince's Island Park.
-The elimination of the tunnel under the river significantly reduces construction cost and risk.
+On May 12, 2020, the city proposed a new alignment of the line to keep the project within budget.
+The revised alignment replaced the deep-earth tunnel under the Bow River with a Bridge with an additional multi-use pathway over Prince's Island Park, connecting Eau Claire and Crescent Heights for pedestrians and cyclists.
+The elimination of the tunnel under the river reduces construction cost and risk.